-prevented further action in the 106th Congress on H.R.
+some pressure to reauthorize the law.
+The Ways and Means Committee Chairman in the 104th -106th Congresses, Bill Archer, said that the taxes would not be restored until there were fundamental changes in the act, particularly its liability provisions.
+His position prevented further action in the 106th Congress on H.R.
 1300 and H.R.
 2580, both of which were reported (by the Transportation and Infrastructure, and Commerce Committees, respectively).

-Since 1980, EPA has placed 1,486 sites on the Superfund National Priorities List (NPL): 1,309 non-federal sites, and 170 federal facilities.
-Over half of the non-federal sites, 53%, have been moved to the Construction Completion List (CCL), indicating that all physical work has been completed.
+Since 1980, EPA has placed 1,499 sites on the Superfund National Priorities List (NPL): 1,328 non-federal sites, and 171 federal facilities.
+Over half of the non-federal sites, 809 or 61%, have been moved to the Construction Completion List (CCL), indicating that all physical work has been completed.
 At most CCL sites groundwater cleanup is ongoing, a process that takes many years.
 According to EPA, by the end of FY2000, 92% of all sites that have been listed on the NPL since its beginning were either undergoing cleanup construction (remedial or removal), were completed and on the CCL, or had been deleted from the NPL because cleanup goals were met.
 At the other 8% of sites work had not begun, or studies or design activities were underway.